Anne Evans (arts patron): Library

 She was appointed to the Denver Public Library Commission in 1907.
 She served two four-year terms and was the first female president of the commission.
 She led efforts to create eight branches, four of which include the Decker, Dickinson, Warren, and Woodbury branches.
 Gallery space was allotted at the main library due to Evan's influence.
 It was then moved to the City and County Building at the Civic Center, Denver.

 World War I

-During World War I, she leveraged her organizational skills to support the war effort.
+During World War I, she used her organizational skills to support the war effort.
 She raised funds and encouraged others to create Liberty gardens in parks or their yards.
 To assist farmers who did not have workers to pick produce, Evans orchestrated an effort for 100 girls from Denver to work on farms.
 She was head of the food conservation department of the Woman's State Council of Defense.
 She toured the state to address women about conservation efforts.